ECMAScript 5’s

 this,

 of a function when it is evaluated in the future.
-Knowing what this
+Knowing what this refers to

 in various contexts is key to being a professional JavaScript developer; don’t